shajra/nix-project/doc/project-developing-modules.md

 # Motivating using `flake-parts`<a id="sec-4"></a>

-As covered in the [Flakes Basics Development Guide](project-developing-basics.md), the code in our `less` template has a few points of tension:
+As covered in the [Flakes Basic Development Guide](project-developing-basics.md), the code in our `less` template has a few points of tension:

 -   The `forAllSystems` boilerplate in [`flake.nix`](../examples/less/flake.nix), while not too many lines, is distracting.
 -   Lots of dependencies in [`nix/overlay.nix`](../examples/less/nix/overlay.nix) seem to build slightly differently and we have to figure out how to place their results in the appropriate flake output.